 Despite being in the countryside, the cottages at Cotterill Farm never feel remote, not least due to their being about 10 mins walk to its nearest village (and pub).
 In the cottage there are information folders , guests are never short of ideas as to what to do in the area.

-The cottages at this non-working farm of 12 acres are located just one easy mile off the main Buxton to Ashbourne artery road, making it extremely well located, being very easy to access within 30 minutes drive most of the extraordinary number of attractions within the Peak District.
+The cottages at this non-working farm of 12 acres are located just approx one miles drive off the main Buxton to Ashbourne artery road, making it extremely well located, being very easy to access within 30 minutes drive most of the extraordinary number of attractions within the Peak District.
 It is also an absolutely superb base for walking being so close to the favoured walking areas of the district.